patriksvensson/blog/input/posts/2023/11/building-an-iterator-in-swift.md

 }
 ```

-Now, I can easily iterate over any structure by calling makeSequenceIterator:
+Now, I can easily iterate over any structure by calling `makeSequenceIterator`:

 ```swift
 let foo = ["A", "B", "C", "D"]